DanilleH22/Which_tv_character_are_you/README.md

 ## Deployment

 The sites initial deployment steps:
-* The Github repository was created from the Code Institute repsotiory template.
+* The Github repository was created from the Code Institute repository template.
 * Then a workspace had been opened in Codeanywhere.
 * Once completed and opened the intial commit was added, committed and pushed to the Github repository.
 * Throughout the process of creating the code, git add/commit/push was used.